code-chimp/code-chimp.github.io/content/posts/porting-cra-to-vite-2/index.md

 Unless Create React App is a hard requirement I will likely give Vite a chance with the next project I get to spin up from scratch.
 Thank you for stopping by, I hope you found something useful here.

+## Update 2022-11-28

+As of [WebStorm 2022.3][ws2022_3] Vite and Vitest are now fully integrated into the IDE as first class citizens - no more third party plugins needed:

+{{< figure
+    src="webstorm_vitest.png"
+    alt="displaying WebStorm's test runner running Vitest tests" caption="WebStorm's test runner!
+Yay!"
+    default="true" >}}

 [vtst]: https://vitest.dev/ 'Vite-native unit test framework'
 [tstl]: https://testing-library.com/ 'Simple and complete testing utilities that encourage good testing practices'